 Extensive testing of products before distribution is a primary task of pharmaceutical companies.
 Raw materials, excipients, and final products are tested as part of the process.
 Conventional methods need a large of operator interference and therefore erroneous.
-The Phoenix™ Microwave Ashing System is a reliable and safe solution, satisfying all muffle furnace specifications for the European, Japan, British, the United States and other Pharmacopeias
+The Phoenix™ Microwave Ashing System is a reliable and safe solution, satisfying all muffle furnace specifications for Europe, Japan, British, the United States, and other Pharmacopeias.

 The Phoenix™ Microwave Ashing System (Figure 1) satisfies all standard and microwave muffle furnace specifications outlined in ASTM, DIN, ISO, FDA, AOAC, USP (<281 > ROI & <733> LOI), ASTM D1506-94b, and ASTM D5630-94.
 The microwave furnace can be programmed with up to 20 techniques and is capable of ashing up to 15 samples simultaneously.